mharbol/aoc-2023/README.md

 Definitely rethinking my idea to pass nearly everything as a reference, sometimes a small struct by value *might* end up being better than making
 `copy()` methods all over the place.
 We'll see if that blends into newer days.

-## Retrospective
-I like the multithreading, it is very easy to kick off if you are smart about it.
-Errors as return types rather than Exceptions coming up from somewhere are a plus.
-Visibility by function/method name capitalization is terrible.

-Done diferently, I would have made each day its own `interface` to avoid weird naming as the days progressed (maybe a refactor should be in the works).